goldenkm/goldenkm/README.md

 I am a master student at National University of Singapore (NUS).
 I obtained my Bachelor's degree in Beihang University (BUAA).
 I specialize in School of Computer Science and Engineering.
 I love working on projects that involve Computer Science & Artificial Intelligence.

 ### 📚 My Educational Background
-- 2018-2021 Beijing No.80 High School
+- 2018 - 2021 Beijing No.80 High School
-- 2021-2025 School of Computer Science and Engineering, Beihang University
+- 2021 - 2025 School of Computer Science and Engineering, Beihang University
+- 2025 - present National University of Singapore

 ### 💡 Research Interests:
+- LLMs / MLLMs
-- LLMs/MLLMs/Agentic LLMs
+- Agentic LLMs (GUI Agents)
-- AIGC
-- Soft Engineering

-### 🥇 My Awards:
-Waiting to fill in...

 ### 📃 My Papers:
 Waiting to fill in...